Events at Boondall Wetlands Environment Centre

 Bookings essential.
 Pilates helps you strengthen and stretch simultaneously through core-based exercises.
 Join anytime.

-Guided Walk of the Billai Dhagun Track
+Guided walk of the Tulla-yugaipa Track (Useful Plants Trail)

-Join environment centre trail guides in a guided walk through the stunning Boondall Wetlands Reserve.
+Join experienced volunteer guides in a guided walk through the stunning Boondall Wetlands Reserve.
 Learn about the unique plants and animals of the wetlands on this gentle, easy, all abilities 2km walk.
-Participants can visit the Bird Hide, observe distinct changes in vegetation, and discover why Boondall Wetlands is an internationally important conservation area.
-Requirements: All children must be accompanied by an adult.
-Please wear a wide-brimmed hat, secure and fully enclosed walking shoes, sun-smart clothing, sunscreen, and insect repellent.
-Please bring drinking water and a snack or picnic lunch as there are no food outlets on site.
-Note: Walks are subject to weather and environmental condition
+Participants can visit the Bird Hide, observe distinct changes in vegetation, and discover why Boondall Wetlands is an internationally important conservation area.Requirements:all children must be accompanied by an adultwear a wide-brimmed hat, secure and fully enclosed walking shoes, sun-smart clothing, sunscreen, and insect repellentbring drinking water and a snack or picnic lunch as there are no food outlets on sitearrive 10minutes early.Note: Walks are subject to weather and environmental conditions.

-Join us in an introductory lesson in using the citizen science app, iNaturalist.
-Connect with nature while you contribute to scientific research and boost your animal and plant identification skills.
-Complete fun challenges and become a naturalist in the making, all in the beautiful setting of a nature reserve.
-This activity is for the general public.
-If you are a vacation group interested in attending a similar activity, send an email.
-Booking requirements: Maximum 5 tickets as places are limited.A ratio of 1 adult per 4 children is required.All adults and children (including infants) must have a ticket.
-Please cancel via Eventbrite if you cannot attend.Requirements on the day: Please bring a device for your child/children to use.Please download the app ‘iNaturalist’ and make an account before the session.Arrive minimum 10 minutes early to check in with staff at the centre.All children must be accompanied and directly supervised by an adult.Wear a hat, sun-safe clothing, fully enclosed walking shoes (no thongs or open shoes please), sunscreen, and bring insect repellent.Water and a snack if required, as there are no food outlets on site.Note: Outdoor events are subject to weather and environmental conditions and may be cancelled on the day.
+Bush Kindy is for children aged 3-5 years, alongside their parents and carers.
+Be immersed in the natural surroundings of the reserve as children build nature confidence and respect for the environment through bushwalks, exploration, story-time, art 'n' craft and much more.Bush Kindy sessions can go for roughly 45 minutes and will go ahead in light rain.
+Themes and activities vary each week.This activity is for the general public.
+If you are a daycare or vacation group interested in attending a similar activity, send an email.Booking requirements:Required via Eventbrite.
+Maximum 5 tickets.A ratio of 1 adult per 4 children is required.All adults and children (including infants) must have a ticket.As this event is popular and places limited, late arrival tickets will be forfeited to make way for available attendees.Please cancel online via Eventbrite if you cannot attend.Requirements on the day:Arrive minimum 10 minutes early to check in with staff at the centre.All children must be accompanied and directly supervised by an adult.Wear a hat, sun-safe clothing, fully enclosed walking shoes (no thongs or open shoes please), sunscreen, and bring insect repellent.Suitable old clothes recommended for messy play.Water and a snack if required, as there are no food outlets on site.Note: All outdoor events are subject to weather and environmental conditions and may be cancelled on the day.